Brexit Travel? Haven’t we been here before? Didn’t we do this last year?

 On the subject of travel insurance, it is clear that COVID will still impact travel in 2021.
 Much of Europe is likely to progress strongly with aggressive vaccination programs.
 However, it is going to take time and it will be up to each country to decide when it is safe enough that life, and travel, can start to return to normal.

-Even then, travellers will require travel insurance with COVID cover to protect them in the event that they contract COVID either before or during their trip.
+Even then, travellers will require travel insurance with Coronavirus cover to protect them in the event that they contract COVID either before or during their trip.
 Luckily, you are in the right place.
-Free Spirit offers COVID cover as standards on all policies.
-Read more about Free Spirit COVID cover.
+Free Spirit offers Coronavirus cover on all policies, learn more here.